Scale in .NET MAUI Linear Gauge (SfLinearGauge)

 Customize minimum and maximum scale values

 The Minimum and Maximum properties of a Linear Gauge can be used to customize the scale values.
-In the following code sample, the scale is customized to have the Minimum value of -50 to Maximum value of 50.
+In the following code sample, the scale is customized with a Minimum value of -50 and a Maximum value of 50.
 The scale values are displayed by the labels.
 Customizing these label styles are further explained in next topics.

 <gauge:SfLinearGauge Minimum="-50" Maximum="50" />